testguid/RAI-is-money/readme.md

   - load unpacked and point to the extension folder ex: \downloads\RAI is money

 ## Release Notes
+### 0.8
+Now checking for existing storage in the onInstalled listener.

 ### 0.7
 Sync storage does not seem to work very well when not signed in so now using local storage instead.